hamlet-io/docs/docs/releases/schedule.md

 ---
-sidebar_label: release process
+sidebar_label: release schedule
-title: Release Process
+title: Release Schedule
 ---

 `hamlet` releases follow the release train model [Spotify Example](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/) [Agile Description](https://www.scaledagileframework.com/agile-release-train/) where releases are made at scheduled intervals.
 With this model all commits to the master branch should be considered release candidates.